-Colour is a crucial aspect of a picture since it may help set the mood and guide the viewer’s eye.
-Color theory is important in my work, and it is important for photographers to grasp it.
-Consider if you want vivid, contrasting colors (complementary colors or more subtle tones) when selecting your backdrop.
+Color is a crucial aspect of a picture since it may help set the mood and guide the viewer’s eye.
+It is important in my work, and it is important for photographers to grasp it.
+Think about if you want vivid, contrasting colors (complementary colors or more subtle tones) when selecting your backdrop.

-The texture is significant in photography as well.
-Texture may enhance a picture in certain cases, but it can also be a distraction in others.
+Texture is significant in photography as well.
+It can enhance a picture in certain cases, but it can also be a distraction in others.
 You’ll lose your audience if your background distracts from your image.
 Consider your product: does it require a smooth, clean background, or will it operate on a textured surface?